FairwindsOps/polaris/README.md

 - An experimental validating webhook that can prevent any future deployments that do not live up to a configured standard.
 - A command-line audit that can be incorporated into your CI/CD pipeline

-**Want to learn more?** ReactiveOps holds [office hours on Zoom](https://zoom.us/j/242508205) the first Friday of every month, at 12pm Eastern.
+**Want to learn more?** FairWinds holds [office hours on Zoom](https://zoom.us/j/242508205) the first Friday of every month, at 12pm Eastern.
 You can also reach out via email at `opensource@fairwinds.com`

 # Quickstart Dashboard